jaredmontoya/gptcli/README.md

 # Intended use

-- quickly querying chat gpt from cli without using heavy electron(next.js) interface.
+- quickly querying OpenAI's GPTs from cli without using heavy electron(next.js) interface.
 - run `gptcli --help` for more info